Razak Abalorah making basic errors due to a dip in form- Abubakari Damba

 “The confidence level of Abalorah is low and the only thing we can do to help him is to give him a replacement and allow him to rest”, he told Odiasempa Kwame Oware on Wamputu Sports on Happy 98.9FM.

 “He (Abalorah) should be responsible for making those mistakes.
-He was given the opportunity to justify which he did but currently, he has dipped in form and needs to be on the bench.”
+He was given the opportunity to justify which he did but currently he has dip in form and needs to be on the bench”.

 Razak Abalorah was dropped from Asante Kotoko’s game against WAFA on Saturday in the Ghana Premier League.